 India got consular access to Nikhil Gupta on three occasions, says Centre

-The 52-year-old is presently lodged in a prison in the Czech Republic and has been accused of conspiring to kill a Sikh separatist in the United States.
+The 52-year-old is in a prison in the Czech Republic and has been accused of conspiring to kill a Sikh separatist in the United States.

 India received consular access on three occasions to the Indian national accused by the United States of conspiring to assassinate a Sikh separatist in New York, the Ministry of External Affairs said on Thursday.

-The man, 52-year-old Nikhil Gupta, is presently lodged in prison in Prague, the capital of the Czech Republic.
+The man, 52-year-old Nikhil Gupta, is in prison in Prague, the capital of the Czech Republic.
 The United States has filed a request with the Czech authorities to extradite him.

 On Thursday, foreign ministry spokesperson Arindam Bagchi said that India is providing the necessary consular assistance to Gupta.